By Jacqueline Olivo, Marine Daughter

 PCSgrades.com is a community of military and veteran families helping each other with our biggest relocation needs through trusted reviews.
 Help us help each other and submit your reviews today.
 Together, we can truly make a difference!

-PCSgrades Author: Jacqueline Olivo is the daughter of a Marine and a college senior studying film editing.
+Jacqueline Olivo is the daughter of a Marine and a college graduate with a B.F.A. in film editing.
 She enjoys reading, writing, and making movies!
-Surviving four PCS moves and three years of moving to and from college makes her somewhat of an expert on packing for the dorms.
-Like most military kids she was born in one state, graduated high school in another and will graduate college in a third!
+Surviving five PCS moves and four years of moving to and from college makes her somewhat of an expert on what to pack for college.
+Like most military brats she was born in one state, graduated high school in another and graduated college in a third!